polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 The allocs above have alignments since the BLIS kernel uses 256-bit aligned loads on these buffers.
-So, this experimentation was done with additional support in the MLIR's std to llvm dialect conversion to use posix_memaligned allocations.
-We have these alignments set even for the pure MLIR generated code since the loads and stores on vector types will have the vector size as the default ABI alignment, leading to aligned load/stores during LLVM code generation; so the alloc's need to be aligned to the vector size boundaries.
+So, this experimentation was done with additional support in the MLIR's std to llvm dialect conversion to use posix_memaligned.
+We have these alignments set even for the pure MLIR generated code since the loads and stores on vector types will have the vector size as the default ABI alignment, leading to aligned load/stores during LLVM code generation; so the alloc's need to be aligned to vector size boundaries.

 ```shell
 # MLIR with BLIS micro-kernel: M_R = 6, N_R = 8